Anne (Turkish TV series)

-Anne (English title: Mother) is a Turkish drama television series based on the Japanese drama Mother, starring Cansu Dere, Vahide Perçin, and Beren Gökyıldız.
+Anne (English title: Mother) is a Turkish drama television series based on the 2010 Japanese drama Mother, starring Cansu Dere, Vahide Perçin, and Beren Gökyıldız.
 It aired on Star TV from October 25, 2016, to June 20, 2017.

 Synopsis

 Zeynep Güneş gets a job as a temporary teacher at a local elementary school in city of Bandırma.
 She soon realizes one of her students, Melek, is suffering from child abuse from her mother, Şule, and mother's boyfriend, Cengiz.
 When Zeynep realizes that nobody is doing anything to help Melek, she takes matters into her own hands by faking Melek's death, kidnapping her, taking her to Istanbul and attempting to become her new mother.
 However, when Şule and Cengiz find out Melek is actually alive and kidnap her back, Şule decides to try and force Melek to love her back.
-And when Şule and Cengiz have a new baby, Hassan, Melek is forced to take care of him as well as herself.
+As when Şule and Cengiz later have a new baby, Hassan, Melek is forced to take care of him as well as herself.
 Despite this, Zeynep refuses to give up until she has Melek back with her.
 Eventually, Şule and Zeynep realize they have to work together to fix all this.
 The story revolves around Melek's life, Zeynep's identity, and the irreplaceable bond between a mother and daughter.